dgarrs/SuppressSoil-Data/README.md

 Metadata, ASV_sequences and taxonomy table generated from DADA2 pipeline, using the sequences available under the NCBI accs. no. PRJNA1075215.

-This is a copy of the repository at https://github.com/nhrmsn/SuppressSoil-Data.
+This is a copy of the repository originally created by Nadine Harmsen (https://github.com/nhrmsn/SuppressSoil-Data).
+This copy only serves to enable archiving of the repository at Zenodo.